Incredible Years® - Child Treatment

 Blueprints Program Rating: Promising

-A child treatment program used by counselors and therapists in a small group setting to treat children with conduct problems, ADHD, and internalizing problems by enhancing social competence, positive peer interactions, conflict management strategies, emotional literacy, and anger management.
+A child treatment program used by counselors and therapists in a small group setting to treat children ages 3-8 years with conduct problems, ADHD, and internalizing problems by enhancing social competence, positive peer interactions, conflict management strategies, emotional literacy, and anger management.
 The small group treatment program is delivered in 18-22 weekly 2-hour sessions.

 - Antisocial-aggressive Behavior